Skip to main content

 Is the tasting menu worth it at Jikon Hiratate?

-Jikon Hiratate does not lock you into a fixed tasting menu in the conventional sense — the proprietor presents seasonal options and guests order from those recommendations.
+Jikon Hiratate does not lock you into a fixed tasting menu in the conventional sense; the proprietor presents seasonal options and guests order from those recommendations.
 That flexibility makes the format more accessible than a strict omakase, while still delivering the curated seasonal intent.
 For guests who want editorial control alongside kitchen guidance, this structure is the point.
-Two consecutive Michelin Plates (2024 and 2025) confirm the kitchen earns its ¥¥¥ pricing.
+Two consecutive Michelin Plates (2024 and 2025) support the kitchen's ¥¥¥ pricing.

 Can Jikon Hiratate accommodate groups?

-The venue's intimate scale and the personal, conversational service style suggest it is better suited to small parties — couples or groups of three or four — than to large bookings.
+The venue's intimate scale and the personal, conversational service style suggest it is better suited to small parties; couples or groups of three or four; than to large bookings.
 Groups larger than that may overwhelm the format, where the proprietor's individual engagement with guests is central to the experience.
-Confirm group capacity directly when reserving.
+Ask about group capacity directly when reserving.

 Is Jikon Hiratate good for a special occasion?